ORNL/curifactory/docs/source/getting_started.rst

 Basic components
 ================

-This section is modeled after the [LINK] notebook.
+This section follows the `0_BasicComponents <https://github.com/ORNL/curifactory/blob/main/examples/notebook-based/notebooks/0_BasicComponents.ipynb>`_ notebook.
 This notebook introduces the four basic components of curifactory and shows how to use them from a live context.
 (A live context is either a notebook, REPL, or non-experiment script)